 Set on a college campus against the backdrop of the Clinton scandal, My Last Innocent Year is the story of a young woman on the brink of a sexual and artistic awakening.

 Isabel Rosen, daughter of a Jewish appetizing store owner from the Lower East Side, has always struggled to fit in at Wilder, the elite New Hampshire college where tradition and frat boys rule.
 Now in her senior year, she believes she’s found her place—socially, intellectually–when a nonconsensual sexual encounter forces her to consider what she has concealed about herself, and what it has cost.

 Enter R.H.
 Connelly, a once-famous poet and her married writing professor, a man with secrets of his own.
 Connelly makes Isabel feel seen, beautiful, talented; the woman she longs to become.
 The two begin a love affair that shakes the foundation of who Isabel thinks she is, for better and worse.
 But when Connelly’s colleague and his daughter go missing, Isabel realizes that to be the woman she wants to be, she must decide where her true allegiance lies.

-I am currently seeking agent representation for MY LAST INNOCENT YEAR (approx. 86,000 words).
+I am currently seeking agent representation for My Last Innocent Year (approximately 86,000 words).